dwwescalelol/CustomModels/README.md

 + Decision Tree
 + Perceptron (Net with 0 hidden layers)
 + Ensemble
- - All models use same a
+ - All models use same template featur as MATLAB.